 The UMHS Endeavour is committed to giving everyone from students and staff to faculty and the general public facts and information to keep people healthy and assuage fears and panic.
 We are reaching out to our faculty, some of whom are experts in microbiology and viruses, to give everyone current and accurate information.

-Here is the latest information from a UMHS faculty member about COVID-19.
+Here is the latest information from UMHS faculty about COVID-19.

 UMHS Professor Dr. Siam’s Advice